MarmotTech/MarmotApp/README.md

 ## 🖥️ Desktop - Executable Ready

-We also provides executable files and corresponding libraries to serve LLMs directly on your host machine.
+We also provides executable files and corresponding libraries in [host directory](https://github.com/MarmotTech/MarmotApp/tree/master/host) to serve LLMs directly on your host machine.

 ### Current Features
 **Text generation**